 This produced an accurate miles-per-gallon calculation for each vehicle.
 Records were also collected on the preventative maintenance and repairs of the engines and fuel systems.

-Across the board, the propane autogas truck was better for the company’s bottom line than the diesel model, in terms of fuel and maintenance savings.
-The numbers below represent the results of the two vehicles on each side of the comparison.
+Across the board, propane autogas was better for the company’s bottom line than diesel in both fuel and maintenance savings.

 MAKING SENSE OF FUEL COSTS

-In order to accurately account for fluctuating fuel costs from year to year and market to market, an average price per gallon was established using national four-year average fuel prices of diesel and propane autogas.
-Fuel for the propane autogas vehicle cost the company less than fuel for the diesel vehicle.
-In fact, the fuel price per mile for propane autogas was less than half of that for diesel.
+When examining the fuel expenses for the vehicles, fuel for the propane autogas vehicles cost the company less than fuel for the diesel vehicles.
+In fact, the average fuel price per mile for propane autogas was less than half of that for diesel.

 TRACKING MAINTENANCE SAVINGS

 To compare maintenance costs, all invoices were collected for every preventative maintenance service as well as all engine and fuel system related repairs.
 This included diesel particulate matter filter replacements and diesel exhaust fluid, as well as propane fuel pump replacements.
 Even on a per mile basis, the maintenance costs of diesel far outpaced those for propane autogas.